ymh1989/ELS_FDM_3D/README.md

 The model I used is classical Black-Scholes which have a constant volatility and interest rate until maturity.
 However, it is neccessary to deal with volatility surface as well as interest rate curves to price and hedge path-dependant options.
 Later, I will revise the program.

 Next, I apply the trilinear interpolation[9] to provide solutions with respect to user-defined underlying price.
+However, this method, trilinear interpolation has a drawback that is not consistent with solution profile.
+Therefore, it is necessary to improve the interpolation method in future works.

 ###Environment###
 - CPU : Intel(R) Core(TM) i5-6400 @ 2.7GHZ